Syrians lament their losses in Turkish border village

 Subhi recollected his daughter Nasseema's marriage to her Syrian cousin in better days when they crossed the border on foot.

-Many on the Turkish side have offered extra rooms or employed their relatives as farm laborers to help them manage.
+Many on the Turkish side have offered extra rooms or employed their relatives as farm labourers to help them manage.

 "What is happening pains us deeply.
 I don't want our Syrian brothers' dignity violated and with everything I own I will welcome him and help him because he is my brother in religion," said Fadel Fizo, whose relatives live in Damascus and Aleppo.